modir/laminas-book/docs/doctrine.md

 Above, in line 2, we specify the namespace `Application`.
 This should be the name of the current module.

+!!! note
-> Note that usually we do not specify namespace in config files, but in this particular case it is convenient to do.
+    Note that usually we do not specify namespace in config files, but in this particular case it is convenient to do.
 When we have namespace defined, we can use the `__NAMESPACE__` placeholder which expands into that namespace.

 In line 8, we have `doctrine` key, under which we have the `driver` subkey.
 In line 13, we tell Doctrine ORM that our entities are stored inside of *Entity*